 Right out of college, I got a job working with the Humongous Entertainment web team enhancing their online presence with Flash games and interactive features to showcase their video games for kids.
 During my short time there, I quickly advanced to the Lead Online Developer position doing everything from website designs, development, and even some print work for game coupons on Dairy Queen bags.

 The design of jasonkenison.com is based on my love for all things simple.
-Other than brown, orange is one of my favorite colors.
+Orange is one of my favorite colors.

-In the past, I’ve always crafted my own custom content management systems.
-However, WordPress is a pretty decent CMS these days, as long as you’re not relying on some silly, bloated theme.
+WordPress is a pretty decent CMS these days as long as you’re not relying on some silly, bloated theme.
 I manage my content in WordPress and display everything with a custom theme.
-The site runs on a Linux server running PHP and MySQL, hosted with MediaTemple.
+The site runs on a Linux server running PHP and MySQL, hosted by MediaTemple.